Some aspects of zero-waste living cost more but most cost less.

 Shop small could mean shop less.
 And I do suggest we all do that.
 But in this post, by shop small, I mean shop at small independent businesses—the local bookstore, bike shop and bakery.
 Why?
 1. Less packaging waste Which came first, our addiction to convenience or the convenience of online shopping?
 Either way, this […]

-Every week, several companies contact me about a “fantastic opportunity to collaborate” and peddle their wares for them on here, wares that apparently no zero waster can live without.
+Every day, companies contact me about a “fantastic opportunity to collaborate” and peddle their wares for them on here, wares that apparently no zero waster can live without.
 I can’t possibly respond to all the messages I get, so I generally ignore these pitches—even for products and services I might like.
-But when I […]
+But when I do […]

 Updated 12/18/17: This post does NOT contain affiliate links.
 If you buy any of the products I link to below, I will NOT receive a commission.
 I haven’t written a rant for some time… I was slow to see the hit show Mad Men.
 I found it difficult to watch a bunch of white, sexist, […]